 env CLASSPATH=$(find lib/ -name *.jar | paste -s -d ':') java net.i2p.router.MultiRouter 25

-If you are planning on conducting research on the live I2P network, please contact us before you commence your testing.
+As stated above in the researcher notes, please contact us before you commence your testing.
 While we do not discourage researchers from responsibly testing their ideas on the live network, if an attack becomes apparent and we don't have any line of communication then we will end up taking countermeasures which could interfere with the test.

 Router Family Configuration